Why Pop Culture Still Loves Frank Lloyd Wright

 Wright’s bold vision may have worked well for Blade Runner, but ultimately Ennis fails at its primary real-life function: being a home.
 It’s just not suited to everyday living.
 The house’s unusual windows, inset between rows of blocks, diffuse the bright California light and accentuate the interior’s eerie quality.
 Some ceilings are as high as 13 feet, making for rooms that can feel cavernous.

-Kenneth Breisch, an architecture professor at the University of Southern California, says Ennis is in line with Wright’s other textile-block homes in L.A., including the Samuel Freeman House (which Breich is responsible for the restoration of).
+Kenneth Breisch, an architecture professor at the University of Southern California, says Ennis is in line with Wright’s other textile-block homes in LA, including the Samuel Freeman House (which Breich is responsible for the restoration of).
 “I’ve spent a lot of time up there with students,” he notes of Freeman.
 “It’s cold and damp in the winter.
 It’s not well heated.
 And it’s hot in the summer.
 They’re not very comfortable houses, really, in the end.
 You’re living in a concrete box, basically.”

 According to Schleier, even Wright, an architect who unabashedly iterated on the same idea from project to project, acknowledged that he might have missed the mark with Ennis, saying in a 1954 oral history: